jhalter/mobius-gpt-bot/README.md

-# Durandal
+# Mobius-GPT-bot

-Durandal is an experimental, cross-platform [Hotline](https://en.wikipedia.org/wiki/Hotline_Communications) chat bot powered by the OpenAI ChatGPT-4 [assistants](https://platform.openai.com/docs/api-reference/assistants) API.
+Mobius-GPT-bot is an experimental, cross-platform [Hotline](https://en.wikipedia.org/wiki/Hotline_Communications) chat bot powered by the OpenAI ChatGPT-4 [assistants](https://platform.openai.com/docs/api-reference/assistants) API.

 ## Features

-Durandal can greet visitors to a Hotline server and respond to user interactions with OpenAI ChatGPT-4 generated responses.
+Mobius-GPT-bot can greet visitors to a Hotline server and respond to user interactions with OpenAI ChatGPT-4 generated responses.

 Users can interact with the bot by: